lindsayhauser/tasktracker/README.md

   * Upon clicking the stop working/start working button, the UI automatically refreshes so that the user can see the changes immediately.
   * In order to edit a timeblock, a user must scroll to the `Manually Edit Times:` section on a task's page and enter the timeblock id and new vales in each field in the fields.
 Upon clicking the `Update Time` button, the UI will refresh.
 If there is no UI refresh, the update did not go through due to a input error.
   * In order to fully delete a timeblock, enter the timeblock id in the input field next to the delete button and click `Delete`.
 If the timeblock id is correct, the UI will update and changes will be reflected.

+Database:

+User
+  * The User's table has a field called `manager` which is the ID of the user that manages over this users
+  * A User still has an email and an admin flag

+Tasks
+  * The Tasks table is the same: it has a title, description, a user_id who is the user assigned to this task and a completed flag.

+Time_blocks
+  * The Timeblocks table has a date_start and time_start field - these keep track of the start date and time of the timeblock, a date_end and time_end field which then keep track of the end date and time.
+  * Every Timeblock has a task_id field which references what task this timeblock is for.
+There can be multiple timeblocks for a task, but not multiple tasks for a timeblock.
+  * There is also a currently_ongoing flag for timeblocks, to see if this timeblock is currently ongoing (ie it has a start date but no end date).
+This is used to determine if when the user clicks the "start working" / "stop working" button on the front end, if a timeblock needs to be ended or if a new one needs to be created.

 #